-(The waitlist form asks folks if they identify as BIPOC, disabled, LGBTQ+, neurodivergent, nonbinary, a woman, or a veteran — because we strongly believe that representation matters!)
+Our waitlist form asks folks if they identify as BIPOC, disabled, LGBTQ+, neurodivergent, nonbinary, a woman, or have veteran status — because we strongly believe that representation matters!

 We’re inviting new nominators to join the program almost daily, and we’re aiming to reach 100 participants by September.
 Thanks for your patience!

 Is the pilot program like a secret society of publication editors shrouded in mysterious cloaks, pulling levers behind the scenes?

 I’m loving your imagery here, but it’s not really like that.
 Participants are welcome to wear whatever fits their personal style (might I suggest caftans as a great gendy neutch robe option?), and we encourage them to be as open as they want about their involvement.

 Here are some examples of how nominators are talking about their participation with the pilot program:

 - David Todd McCarty in Ellemeno

 - Debra Groves Harman in The Narrative Arc